 Collection

-The U.S. SEC has officially accepted Fidelity's application for the listing of the Solana ETF and has made it public.
+The U.S. SEC has officially accepted Fidelity's application for the listing of the Solana ETF and made it public.

 Organizer: Jerry, ChainCatcher

-Last Week's Crypto Spot ETF Performance
+Last Week's Performance of Crypto Spot ETFs

 U.S. Bitcoin Spot ETF Net Outflow of $707 Million